SeanPearl/RotTom/README.md

 RotTom
 ======

 A sample Rotten Tomatoes Android app build on Xamarin.Android.
+Xamarin, xamarin.com

 The target build frameworks for this application are Android 4.4 and .NET 4.5 or later (PCL 4.5 Profile 7).